‘Wrestlemania 33’ Exhumes The Undertaker To Dethrone Roman Reigns

 The Undertaker Has Been Plotting His Wrestlemania 33 Match Against Roman Reigns For Months

-The Undertaker, soon to be 52 years old, has been plotting a match against Roman Reigns since January and CBS Sports reports that the single match event at Wrestlemania 33 will be The Undertaker’s 25th bout at the annually held competition.
+The Undertaker, soon to be 52-years-old, has been plotting a match against Roman Reigns since January and CBS Sports reports that the single match event at Wrestlemania 33 will be The Undertaker’s 25th bout at the annually held competition.
 The WWE made the match official with the Monday announcement that the two wrestlers would pair off during the April 2 competition.

 A feud between Roman Reigns and The Undertaker was initiated at January’s Royal Rumble, as Reigns defeated The Undertaker, eliminating him from the series.
 Later, The Undertaker escalated matters, by interrupting another Raw match, when Reigns was facing off against Braun Strowman.
 The Undertaker’s trespass was met with a defiant Roman, who told The Undertaker to leave the ring and mind his business.